 Projects will have shown promise in the laboratory, but need further development to become successful in a competitive market.
 The goal of the MTRAC program is to translate research into the commercial market by way of a license or startup.

-- MTRAC AgBio Starter awards – proposal deadline in August and February - $25K budget max.
-DUE 5PM EST February 21, 2019
+- MTRAC AgBio Starter awards – proposal deadline in August and February - $25K direct cost budget max.
+DUE 5PM EST August 19, 2019

 Frequently Asked Questions